jooy2/vitepress-sidebar/README.md

 - Default: `false`

 If this value is `true`, then if a subfile with the same name as the folder exists, a link will be created in the folder to navigate to that file, and the file will not be displayed in the child item.

+### `folderLinkNotIncludesFileName`

+- Type: `boolean`
+- Default: `false`

+If this value is `true`, When establishing a folder link, ignore the existence of child items and specify the link only as a folder path.
+This option is not commonly used and is utilized for rewrite rules.
+This option may need to be used in conjunction with other options where folder links are created.

 ## Contribute